biaandersson/observability-platform/README.md

 ## 🧐 About <a name = "about"></a>

-It's an Prometheus and Grafana Observability platform in AWS Cloud coded with Terraform!
+It's a Grafana Observability platform in AWS Cloud written in Terraform!

-Software used is Terraform, Ansible, Jenkins, Git, AWS Cloud, Prometheus, Grafana, and Terraform Cloud.
+Software used is Terraform, Ansible, Jenkins, Git, AWS Cloud, Grafana, and Terraform Cloud.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See [deployment](#deployment) for notes on how to deploy the project on a live system.

 ### Prerequisites

 What software you need to install, in order to completly run this observability platform.

 [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) -
 Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

 [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) -
 The AWS Command Line Interface (CLI) is a unified tool to manage your AWS services.